sharmashivanand/Malcure-Intrusion-Prevention-Plugin-for-ModSecurity/README.md

 ## License

-This plugin is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+This plugin is licensed under the [Malcure License](https://malcure.com/about-malcure/malcure-license-template/).
 See the `LICENSE` file for more details.

 ---